guilhermegor/ticksquay/README.md

 ### Prerequisities

-Before you begin, ensure you have the following installed and set up:
+Before you begin, ensure you have the following basic set up:

+* 8 GB RAM +; 12 GB Hard Disk +

 * Docker (v4.37.1 or higher, validated with v4.37.1, but newer versions may work);